 How is that classic Central America cup faring today?
-Will a coffee lover who has retained (or recently developed) a taste for the often bright, usually balanced, quietly nuanced Central America cup find satisfying examples on contemporary specialty roasters’ websites and café menus?
+Will a coffee lover who has retained (or lately developed) a taste for the often bright, usually balanced, quietly nuanced Central America cup find satisfying examples on contemporary specialty roasters’ websites and café menus?

 A Bitter Backstory

 For an overview of what we tasted and the issues behind what we tasted, read on.
 But first the backstory of the classic Central America cup, a story filled with challenge and difficulty.
 The economic challenge probably started in 1989, when the United States and Brazil colluded to dissolve the International Coffee Agreement.
-That agreement stabilized coffee prices by assigning production quotas to many of the world’s coffee growing countries, including those in Central America.
+That agreement stabilized coffee prices by assigning production quotas to most of the world’s coffee growing countries, including those in Central America.
 When the Agreement ended, perennial oversupplies of coffee triggered the devastating price fluctuations that have dominated the global coffee market ever since.
-A number of Central American producers have just given up on coffee, battered by relentlessly low prices only occasionally relieved by temporary price spikes.
+Most Central American producers have just given up on coffee, battered by relentlessly low prices only occasionally relieved by temporary price spikes.

 Recall that the coffee plant is not native to Mesoamerica.
 It was brought by colonizers and was bred from such a tiny number of parent trees that Arabica coffee is now considered among the least genetically diverse crops on the planet.
 This genetic uniformity leaves it highly susceptible to disease and climate change.
 Nature is unkind to even our best-laid plans, so it’s no surprise that the clock eventually ran out on monocultured Arabica coffee trees in the form of a especially destructive fungus.